 Hamilton Airport is located 12 km car hire drive from Hamilton in Victoria, Australia.
 The airport is about 400 km car drive west of Melbourne and is home to Sharp Airlines and the Hamilton Aero Club.
 The terminal, called the "Sir R.M.
 Ansett Terminal" is named after Reginald Miles Ansett, an Australian aviator, businessman, and founder of Ansett Transport Industries Limited.
 The town of Hamilton appeared officially in 1851 and had in 2011 a population of just over 10,100 people.

-- Great prices: Booking ahead of time gives you the chance of getting cheaper rates.
+- Great rates: Booking ahead of time gives you the chance of getting cheaper rates.
 If your flight details are already confirmed at this time, book now and get the best deals for car hire at Hamilton Airport.
 Make sure to read our Price Promise page to learn more.